macloo/python-beginners/flask/part4_forms/README.md

 `validate_on_submit()` is a built-in function, called on `form` (our variable). **If it returns True,** the following commands and statements in the block will run.
 If not, the form is simply not submitted.

-`form.name.data` is the data (whatever is typed) into the text input field represented by `name`.
+`form.name.data` is the contents of the text input field represented by `name`.
 Perhaps we should review how we configured the form:

 ```python
 class NameForm(FlaskForm):